Opalotype

-The basic opalotype technique, involving wet collodion and silver gelatin, was patented in 1857 by Glover and Bold of Liverpool.
-Opalotypes exploited two basic techniques, using either the transfer of a carbon print onto glass, or the exposure of light-sensitive emulsion on the glass surface to the negative.
+Opalotypes were first patented in 1857 by Glover and Bold of Liverpool.
+They were made either by transferring a print to opal glass or by printing directly onto a light-sensitive coating on the glass; later opalotypes used processes including collodion, carbon transfer, and silver gelatin.
 Opalotype photography, never common, was practiced in various forms until it waned and disappeared in the 1930s.
 "Milk glass positive" is another alternative term for an opalotype.

-Opalotype is one of a number of early photographic techniques now generally consigned to historical status, including ambrotype, autochrome, cyanotype, daguerrotype, ivorytype, kallitype, orotone, and tintype.
-This and many other historical photographic methods are now considered alternative photographic techniques and are practised by a small number of dedicated artists.
+Opalotype is one of a number of early photographic techniques now generally consigned to historical status, including ambrotype, autochrome, cyanotype, daguerreotype, ivorytype, kallitype, orotone, and tintype.
+This and many other historical photographic methods are now considered alternative photographic techniques and are practiced by a small number of dedicated artists.